ThiagoPanini/tech-playground/README.md

 - Suggesting new topics or technologies
 - Fixing bugs or issues

-Please feel free to open issues and pull requests.
-When submitting a pull request, our comprehensive PR template will guide you through providing all necessary information to help reviewers understand your changes.
+Please open issues and pull requests.
+When submitting a PR, use the provided template to help reviewers understand your changes.
+Follow the established architectural patterns, include documentation, and add appropriate tests.

 ## License